Beast Boy: Powers and abilities

 While an animal, he gains all of the physical abilities, attributes, and characteristics of said animal, such as greatly enhanced superhuman strength (a gorilla), superhuman speed (a cheetah), and enhanced durability (a turtle), and abilities such as flight (various birds), and aquatic breathing (various fish).
 He can even gain the specific poisons and toxins produced by specific snakes.
 He also gains the ability to survive or otherwise live in the same hostile environments some animals can, as seen in one comic where he morphs into a parasitic worm to become resistant to the stomach acid and immune system of Brother Blood when he dived into the villain's intestinal tract to retrieve Raven's chakra.
 While in animal form, Beast Boy retains his human intellect, memories, and the ability to speak.
 No matter what form he takes, his skin, hair, and eyes remain green, making most of his animal forms easy to distinguish from real animals of that species.
-(In the DC-Marvel crossover with the X-Men, his attempt to infiltrate Darkseid's forces and stop him from recreating Dark Phoenix, was frustrated by the fact that Darkseid's minions are not green.)
-In the early comics, his coloration would change to that appropriate to the animal form he had taken, with only his head remaining green.
+In the character's early appearances, his animal forms had normal coloration, with only their head remaining green.

 When Raven implanted Garfield with an evil seed of her father Trigon, he began to transform into more demon-like creatures.
 Eventually, he found himself more comfortable in these horrific shapes than as a human, and stayed shifted.
 After becoming completely corrupted by the evil seed, he was used by Raven and Trigon, but eventually returned to normal.
 Titans vol. 4 #4 reveals that a small part of that seed still remains within him, which Trigon's sons manipulate, using the demonic energies to open the portal to Trigon's realm.

 According to Marv Wolfman and George Pérez, the reason Garfield is never seen shapeshifting into other humans, although his powers should allow it, is because any human he turns into would be green and there would be no point for him to use that ability unless he was turning into someone like the Hulk.

-In the series Tales of the Teen Titans, it's implied that Garfield also has unexplored psionic abilities.
+In the series Tales of the Teen Titans, it is implied that Garfield also has unexplored psionic abilities.
 Although Mento's psionic helmet is only capable of amplifying its user's psionic abilities, Garfield was shown to successfully use it to trick the Teen Titans into perceiving him as Slade.

-He maintains great proficiency in hand-to-hand combat, and is capable of defeating well-trained hand-to-hand fighters, though he's not considered to be at a level comparable to Batman or Deathstroke.
+He maintains great proficiency in hand-to-hand combat, and is capable of defeating well-trained hand-to-hand fighters, though he is not considered to be at a level comparable to Batman or Deathstroke.

-At one point, he has displayed an ability to read lips, which he used to discover an assassination plot that Galtry devised against him.
+At one point, he has displayed an ability to read lips, which he used to discover an assassination plot that Nicholas Galtry devised against him.